icidasset/icidasset/src/Writings/health-fitness.md

 - Your mood determines a good amount of how you process food/drinks.

-### Detailed information
+### Detailed info

 - Vitamin D <small>(UV radiation, sun)</small> and magnesium <small>(dark green vegetables,
   kale leaves, spinach, etc.)</small> are probably the most important micronutrients.
 - Sugar <small>(50% glucose, 50% fructose)</small> is the main reason for obesity.
 - Don't eat too much fruit with a high fructose level <small>(max 1-2/day)</small>.
-- Low fat food mostly means high sucrose levels, so avoid those.
+- Low-fat food usually means high sucrose levels, so avoid those.
 - A ketogenic state means that the body will retrieve energy from your stored fat, instead of glucose (sugars, carbs, etc.).
 - A good diet and fasting are the best ways to prevent cancer.